 General Purpose Reloadable

-General Purpose Reloadable, or GPR, prepaid cards are the most flexible prepaid card types.
-It is common to be able to load funds from multiple sources.
-The cardholder owns the funds and can use them with very few restrictions on how the money can be spent.
+The cardholder owns the funds and can use them with very few restrictions on how to spend their money.
 These cards can also be either digital or physical.
-General purpose reloadable cards are ideal gifts because they offer recipients the freedom to purchase what they want and reload the card, if necessary.
+General purpose reloadable cards are ideal gifts because they offer recipients the freedom to purchase what they want and when to reload their card, if necessary.

 Prepaid Gift Cards